 You can also roast them in an oven along with some exotic spices for an exotic vegan dish.

-So as I mentioned above, the minimum time that you have to soak chickpeas is ideally 5 to 6 hours at least.
+So as I mentioned above, the minimum time that you have to soak chickpeas is ideally 5 to 6 hours.
 For best results, you can soak the chickpeas overnight.

 So if you soak them in water at night before going to sleep, you can drain the water in the morning to use them in recipes.